 - It’s free to access the stones,

 thougha guided tour and some exhibits in the visitor’s center will cost you £12.50 for adults and £6.25 for children.
-Discounted tickets can be purchased in advance here.
+Tickets can be purchased in advance here.

 - Derry / Londonderry is worth a stop if you have the time.
 The city was a flashpoint during the Troubles, so it’s a good place to learn about that tumultuous period in Irish history.

 You would think that we would have had enough driving after our trek from Belfast to Galway, but we still found the energy to set off the next morning.
 Galway sits at the edge of the Connemara region, an area that still holds tightly to traditional Irish culture and language.
 We wanted to see a little bit of the countryside, which I’d read was very beautiful, and try to experience this historic way of life.

 We followed the R336 along the coastline, admiring the scenery and stopping occasionally for a closer look.
 It was a lovely day, with intermittent clouds rolling through to accentuate the moody, wild landscapes.

 The countryside was quaint, with stone fencerows crisscrossing rugged green fields like a patchwork of lumpy gray ribbons.

 When planning our trip to Ireland, I had entertained the notion of venturing the whole way to Kylemore Abbey.
 This stately monastery sits in a dreamy location along a lake in western Connemara.
 It also features walled Victorian gardens, guided hikes, and other fun things to do.

 Unfortunately, we only had a day to spend in this part of the country, and we didn’t want to miss out on everything Galway had to offer.
 After grabbing lunch in a roadside pub, we made the decision to turn back.
 I’ll just have to save the abbey and the rest of Connemara for my next trip!